folio-org/folio-org.github.io/guides/commence-a-module.md

 ## Descriptors {#back-end-descriptors}

 The `descriptors` directory holds the template Descriptor files.
-For a Maven-based system, the pom.xml will have tasks to replace tokens with this module's `artifactId` and `version` and produce the descriptors into the `target` directory.
+For a Maven-based system, the pom.xml will have tasks to replace tokens with this module's `artifactId` and `version` to generate the descriptors into the `target` directory.

 ## Documentation {#back-end-doc}